Veria 1960 FC: 2021–2023: Super League 2

 originally appointed as a director of football after Tsalouchidis departure, the team ended up with Tasos Anthimiadis as the manager for the last two fixtures of the season.
 Even though Veria beat at home Iraklis Larissa by 3–0, this wasn't enough to avoid regulation as their opponent beat their final matches too.

+Veria 1960 (2024–present)

+On 17 July 2024, the club officially changed its name to Veria 1960.
+In its first year competing in the regional league, Veria won the Imathia FCA championship alongside rival contender Naoussa.
+By securing the local title, Veria qualified for the 2025 Greek Football Clubs Association Winners' Championship special promotion tournament, through which it earned promotion and returned to national divisions.

+During the 2025–26 season, upon its return to Gamma Ethniki, the team finished in third place in Group 2.
+Although it initially appeared to contend strongly for promotion to Super League Greece 2, a poor second half of the season cost the team that opportunity, leaving it well behind Apollon Kalamarias and Ethnikos Neo Keramidi, who secured the play-off spots for promotion.

 Crest and colours

 The "B" in crest stands of the city of Veria while the crown stands for "Queen of the North", 2019 indicates the year of the club's foundation.
 The club's colours are black, white, gold, and gray.
 Black represents the dynamic of the team, white stands for the pure moral values and the financial stability of the club, while gray represents the fans, the soul of the club.
 Last but not least, gold represents the radiance of the club.